Whether it's a group ride or a race, Zwift mass-start events give you a chance to experience the rush of riding in a peloton from the comfort of home.

-Once you've decided which event you want to attend, you can join through either the game or the Zwift Mobile App.
+Once you've decided which event you want to attend, you can join through either the game or the Companion app.
 We'll walk through both methods below:

 Joining an Event via the Game

 If an event or group ride is scheduled to occur in the next hour*, you'll see it listed at the top right corner of your "RIDE" screen once in-game.
-To join, just click on a group A through D that's appropriate for your w/kg, with the A group being the fastest, and D group being the slowest.
+Each event will have different subgroups based on w/kg:

 - A group: 4+ w/kg